Insights/Technical

 1. Structural Silos

 Enterprise data typically lives in four to twelve separate systems — CRM, ERP, data warehouse, file storage, email, and others — with no unified layer above them.
 AI systems that need to reason across all of these can't; they can only see what's in their context window.
 The solution is a semantic layer: a data mesh or lakehouse architecture that provides unified, queryable access across sources.
+The data mesh pattern is particularly well-suited to enterprises with multiple business units, where data ownership is distributed and centralisation is politically difficult.

 2. Data Quality